 Mindbody medicine is the study of the health interactions between the emotional and logical minds and the physical body.
 Most medical specialties treat either the mind or the body independently.
 Only a few treatments have evolved to treat the entire person: mind, body and spirit.

 It is medical science’s failure to incorporate complete holistic care which has cost patients so much in their quest for good health.
 A human being can never be compartmentalized to the degree preferred in the medical industry.
-It is a known fact that all the processes of the mind and body are interdependent, inter-related and mutually affective.
-Not considering this when treating any health condition is simply unenlightened.
+It is a known fact that all the processes of the mind and body are interdependent and inter-related on each other.
+Not considering this truth when treating any health condition is simply unenlightened.

 Holistic medicine is a philosophy of treating the whole person.
 Rather than treating the exact location of an injury or disease, the healthcare provider will treat the overall wellness of the individual.
 This treatment will address physical, mental and emotional problems.
 A good holistic doctor knows that the general health of the patient is reliant on the combination of the mind and body working together.

 The mind can affect the function of the body for good or for ill.
 The body can also affect the function of the mind, for good or for ill.
 Failing to address all aspects of the human condition will only throw the patient even more out of balance.
 Treating only physical disease or injury without addressing psychoemotional causes, contributors and effects will often do more damage than good.